 501(c)(7) nonprofit Social Club since 2023.

-About the Club: San Francisco's El Rey Brewing Co. opened early in the final year of Prohibition.
-In October of 1933, after just six months as El Rey’s SoCal distributor, Los Angeles entrepreneur Big George Niotta headed north and bought the brewery.
-Eighty-five years later, Big George's great grandson, author J. Michael Niotta, paid homage to his family history by founding the El Rey Beer Club.
-His original intent was to learn how to brew from his pal Chris Calton, and to one day revive his great grandpa's El Rey Brewing Company and its Bay Area staple, steam beer.
+About the Club: San Francisco's El Rey Brewing Co. opened in the final year of Prohibition.
+In October of 1933, after just six months as a SoCal distributor, Los Angeles entrepreneur Big George Niotta headed north and bought the brewery.
+Eighty-five years later, Big George's great grandson, author J. Michael Niotta, paid homage by founding the El Rey Beer Club.
+Originally he intended to learn how to brew from his pal Chris Calton, and to maybe one day revive his great grandpa's brewery and its Bay Area staple, steam beer.

-Although COVID and two active duty deployments overseas got in the way, Niotta eventually revisited his dream.
+Although COVID and two active duty deployments got in the way, Niotta eventually revisited his dream.
 In August of 2021, he and Calton brought together a handful of close friends and relatives for their first official meeting.
-The club brewed its first batch of steam at Citizen Brewers a couple months later and now brews on the premises 3-times a year.
-Niotta incorporated as a 501(c)(7) nonprofit social club in May of 2023.
-In the near future, the Iraqi Freedom veteran intends to apply for veteran designations: Veteran Owned Small Business (VOSB), Service-Disabled Veteran Owned Small Business (SDVOSB), and Disabled Veteran Business Enterprise (DVBE).
+A couple months later the club brewed its first batch of steam beer at Citizen Brewers.
+They can now be found on the premises year round.
+In May of 2023, Niotta took the dream to the next level, incorporating as a nonprofit social club.
+In the future, the Iraqi Freedom veteran intends to apply for veteran designations.

 Beers Brewed by ERBC